History of Kazan: Modern times

 In the late 1980s and in the 1990s, after the dissolution of the USSR, Kazan again became the center of Tatar culture, and separatist tendencies intensified.
-With returning of capitalism era Kazan became one of the most important centers of Russian Federation.
+With the return of a capitalist era, Kazan became one of the most important centers of Russian Federation.
 The city came up from 10th to 6th position in population ranking of Russian cities.
 Since 2000, the city has been undergoing a renovation.
 The historical center, including its Kremlin, has been rebuilt.
 Kazan celebrated its millennium in 2005, although the date of the «millennium», was fixed rather arbitrarily.
 During the millennium celebrations, one of the largest mosque in Russia, Qolsharif, was inaugurated in the Kazan Kremlin, the holiest copy of Our Lady of Kazan was returned to the city, and the "Millennium Bridge" was also inaugurated that year.
 The city hosted the 2013 Summer Universiade and 2018 FIFA World Cup.
 In 2021, a mass shooting occurred at a school.